We all have that phase where maths seems impossible and you are like “I hate maths”, “I don’t like maths”, or “ maths is hard.”

 Remember to become familiar with any new terms in your mathematical vocabulary.

-Try to recall any tips the teacher may have given you regarding mistakes to avoid.
+Try to recall any tips the teacher may have given you regarding avoiding mistakes.

-To make sure you fully understand the principles being described, go through any examples provided.
+To ensure you fully understand the principles described, go through any examples provided.

 Take thorough notes on the principles your professor discusses, whether you attend a math lecture in person or online.